metrorailings/OwlBlog/content/posts/week-12-circa-picks.md

 #### _History_

 Last time these two met, the Giants won decisively despite being 5-point underdogs.
 In all fairness though, that game took place with Carson Wentz and Doug Pederson directing the Eagle offense.
-Hurts and Sirianni has transformed this offense into something dramatically different  Passes now only serve to complement a ground game centered around Hurts executing read-option plays.
+Hurts and Sirianni has transformed that unit into something dramatically different  Passes now only serve to complement a ground game centered around Hurts executing read-option plays.
+Can the Giants effectively defense that style of offense?
+Not too sure - their run defense has produced mixed results.

+#### _Weather_

+Chilly with a slight chance of precipitation

+***

+Giants +3.5

+***

+**New York covers if**
+At least one of Toney or Sterling Shepard are active and able to contribute
+\- AND -
+the sudden firing of Jason Garrett sparks some much-needed life back into this offense.

+**Philadelphia covers if**
+the offense can run its ground game without any abatement whatsoever from the Giant defense.

+***